hippie-cycling/Tau-TUI/README.md

 # Tau Lang TUI Wrapper

-This project is a sophisticated, multi-panel Terminal User Interface (TUI) for interacting with the **[Tau-lang REPL](https://github.com/IDNI/tau-lang)**.
+This project is a multi-panel Terminal User Interface (TUI) for interacting with the **[Tau-lang REPL](https://github.com/IDNI/tau-lang)**.
 It provides a user-friendly environment with separate panels for REPL interaction, command history, and a detailed debug log.

 * **Multi-Panel Layout**: A clean interface with dedicated, scrollable panels for REPL output, command history, and a debug log.
 * **System Stats**: A live display of your current CPU and RAM usage.